The Power of Somatic Experiencing®: The Missing Puzzle Piece to Trauma Recovery

 • Anyone looking for a way to reconnect with their authentic selves and break free from the effects of past trauma.

-We'll delve into the principles of Somatic Experiencing, how it works, and its transformative potential in healing trauma.
+We'll delve into the principles of Somatic Experiencing® trauma resolution, how it works, and its transformative potential in healing trauma.
 You'll discover how somatic tools can help you process discomfort, build resilience, and regain control over your life and body.
-By the end, you'll realize that you're not broken, and you don't need fixing; you just need the right tools to get back in the driver's seat of your life, and we're here to support you on that journey.
-SE is a huge focus of our signature trauma healing program, the Body-First Healing Program.
+By the end, you'll realize that you're not broken, and you don't need fixing; you just need the right tools to get back in the driver's seat of your life, and we're here to support you on that journey. somatic healing is a huge focus of our signature trauma healing program, the Body-First Healing Program.
 Learn more or apply here!

 Following trauma that’s too overwhelming, the nervous system often becomes ensnared in chronic states of survival mode (fight, flight, freeze).
 This can leave us seemingly trapped in the survival responses of the past, aka the “threat response cycle,” even though we are safely living in the present.
-As my mentor Peter Levine, the founder of Somatic Experiencing, aptly describes it–trauma can be likened to an internal straitjacket where a devastating moment becomes frozen in time.
-(Somatic Experiencing the trauma recovery modality we guide our clients through in the Body-First Healing Program.)
+As my mentor Peter Levine, the founder of Somatic Experiencing®, aptly describes it—trauma can be likened to an internal straitjacket where a devastating moment becomes frozen in time.

-Somatic experiencing (SE), is based on the idea that traumatic experiences can lead to dysfunction in your nervous system, which can keep you from fully processing the experience.
-The goal of SE is to help you notice bodily sensations stemming from mental health issues (or unprocessed trauma) and use this awareness to acknowledge and work through painful or distressing sensations, feelings and emotions trapped in your body and physiology.
+Somatic Experiencing® (SE™) is based on the idea that traumatic experiences can lead to dysfunction in your nervous system, which can keep you from fully processing the experience.
+The goal of SE™ is to help you notice bodily sensations stemming from mental health issues (or unprocessed trauma) and use this awareness to acknowledge and work through painful or distressing sensations, feelings, and emotions trapped in your body and physiology.

-In Somatic Experiencing (where soma means “of the body”), we gently guide you out of your head and into the experience of your body, where the nervous system can be accessed.
-In the Body-First Healing Program, you’ll be introduced to SE with the goal of guiding you to better be with difficult sensations and emotions, rather than avoiding or suppressing.
+Through somatic practices (where soma means “of the body”), we gently guide you out of your head and into the experience of your body, where the nervous system can be accessed.
+In the Body-First Healing Program, you’ll be introduced to somatic practices with the goal of guiding you to better be with difficult sensations and emotions, rather than avoiding or suppressing.
 By learning the language of your unique system, you’ll have a greater capacity to process discomfort or what was once too overwhelming to be with.
-This is what allows your system to free itself from survival mode and complete it’s thwarted threat response cycle, revealing a more present and regulated you.
+This is what allows your system to free itself from survival mode and complete its thwarted threat response cycle, revealing a more present and regulated you.

 It’s important to note the basic sequence of physiological events that take place in a threat response cycle:

-• Neutral: you’re in your “rest and digest state,” where you feel present and at ease
+1. Neutral: You’re in your “rest and digest state,” where you feel present and at ease.

-• Activation: something triggers your nervous system to go into a survival response (fight, flight, shutdown, freeze or fawn).
+2. Activation: Something triggers your nervous system to go into a survival response (fight, flight, shutdown, freeze, or fawn).
 Mobilizing hormones of adrenaline and cortisol are released into the body.

-• Mobilization: if we can successfully allow the natural impulse of the nervous system to complete (examples could include, flight: leaving a situation, fight: setting a firm boundary), then we are able to release, aka “discharge,” the survival hormones from the body.
+3. Mobilization: If we can successfully allow the natural impulse of the nervous system to complete (examples could include flight: leaving a situation; fight: setting a firm boundary), then we are able to release, aka “discharge,” the survival hormones from the body.

-• De-activation: following a discharge comes a natural de-activation, where our system comes back into restoration, ease, and then returns back to neutral.
+4. Deactivation: Following a discharge comes a natural deactivation, where our system comes back into restoration, ease, and then returns back to neutral.

 Now let’s explore an example of the threat response cycle in everyday life:

 This was the case for me, after an assault in 2009 by a stranger who helped me to change my flat tire.
-During the experience, I was overpowered by the perpetrator when my nervous system tried to Mobilize and fight back to protect myself.
-With trapped survival energy of cortisol and adrenaline still stored in my body and physiology, I became stuck in an activated state of Fight.
-Following the assault, I became angry, resentful and full of rage—qualities that were in direct opposition from the gentle nature I always had.
+During the experience, I was overpowered by the perpetrator when my nervous system tried to mobilize and fight back to protect myself.
+With trapped survival energy of cortisol and adrenaline still stored in my body and physiology, I became stuck in an activated state of fight.
+Following the assault, I became angry, resentful, and full of rage—qualities that were in direct opposition to the gentle nature I always had.
 I became someone I didn’t know.

 Once learned, these somatic practices can be done on your own, without having to rely on years of costly assistance by a medical professional.
 It’s true, you get to harness your innate tools from within, so that you can self-heal in the ways your body was built to.
 These are small and convenient practices, easily woven into your everyday life, that can give you profound relief.
 And, over time, the cumulative effect will create greater resilience in your nervous system’s natural ability to move through activation.

-Within Somatic Experiencing, you take small and tolerable steps towards healing, or what we Somatic Experiencing Practitioners (SEPs) call “titration.”
+Within Somatic Experiencing®, you take small and tolerable steps towards healing, or what we call “titration.”
 Just as you’d titrate slowly off a medication you’ve been on for a long time to minimize harmful side effects.
 Titration gives your nervous system a chance to slowly catch up to the present and regulate (or get unstuck), without further overwhelm or exacerbation of symptoms.
 The goal is to stretch you without stressing you—taking one piece of armor off at a time, which in turn creates sustainable healing.
 No Band-aid approaches here.

-Somatic Experiencing invites in those who have become prisoners to a life lived in survival mode.
+Somatic Experiencing® invites in those who have become prisoners to a life lived in survival mode.
 It offers a reprieve and a roadmap so you can better understand the wisdom and inner workings of your nervous system.
 Once learned, you’ll quickly accept that there is, in fact, nothing wrong with you.
 The way you feel, think, and behave, although perhaps seemingly self-destructive, has merely been an armoring of self-protection—a necessary response to a traumatic environment or experience.
-Instead of self-criticism or defeat, you’ll begin to see that depression or anger or fear are natural, instinctual responses to an overwhelmed nervous system, merely trying to protect you.
-You are not broken and you do not need to be fixed.
+Instead of self-criticism or defeat, you’ll begin to see that depression, anger, or fear are natural, instinctual responses to an overwhelmed nervous system, merely trying to protect you.
+You are not broken, and you do not need to be fixed.
 You just need to get back in the driver’s seat of your life and body.
 And we’re honored to do that work alongside you.

 If you'd like to experience this inner transformation first-hand in the Body-First Healing Program, I invite you to apply for the program here.